 The O-1B visa is for individuals who have extraordinary ability in the arts, or who have a demonstrated record of extraordinary achievement in the film or television industry.
 Extraordinary ability in the arts applies to any creative field, including performing arts, culinary arts, and visual arts.
 For example, we have represented individuals who who are television studio set designers, keyboard/piano players, and ballet dancers.

-What sets the O-1 visa apart from other employment-based visas?
+What sets the O-1 visa apart from other temporary employment-based visas?

 First, the O-1 visa authorizes employment in the United States for up to three years with the possibility of unlimited extensions.
 The O-1 visa lasts for the duration of the event(s) that makes you eligible for the visa.
 These events include short-term conferences and tours as well as full academic years and multi-year employment contracts related to the field of extraordinary ability.

 Second, O-1 visa holders may have “dual intent.”
-Dual intent means that you may intend to temporarily come to the United States as an O-1 nonimmigrant and simultaneously seek to become a lawful permanent resident.
+Dual intent means that you may intend to temporarily come to the United States as an O-1 nonimmigrant and simultaneously seek to become a lawful permanent resident (after all, if you meet the high “extraordinary ability” standard for an O-1 visa, you probably also meet the standard for one of the high-level employment-based categories for permanent residence).
 You do not need to demonstrate that you maintain a foreign residence.
 Some other nonimmigrant visas, such as the TN visa, are not dual intent visas.

 Third, if your extraordinary ability is in the arts or athletics, your assistants and crew who provide essential support may accompany you as O-2 visa holders.
 The O-2 visa classification differs from the O-1 classification in a few notable ways.
 The O-2 classification requires proof of intent not to abandon the applicant’s foreign residence and that s/he solely seeks entrance to the United States to assist in the O-1 beneficiary’s performance.
 Typical examples of O-2 visa holders include stage crew and supporting actresses.
 Some other nonimmigrant visas, such as the H-1B visa, does not allow the visa holder to bring support staff in a derivative classification.